 What are “Egg Bites”?

-Egg “bites” or egg “muffins” are a great make-ahead breakfast.
-You’ve probably seen them at Costco or Starbucks.
-They are baked in a muffin tin, but these “egg muffins” do not contain flour.
-These egg bites are just eggs, cottage cheese and veggies, which makes them naturally gluten free and low-carb.
+Egg “bites” or egg “muffins” are a great make-ahead breakfast bites.
+You’ve probably seen Starbucks sous vide egg bites?
+These are baked in a muffin tin, but do not contain flour.
+These egg bites are just eggs, shredded cheese, cottage cheese, and veggies, which makes them naturally gluten free and low-carb.
+The basic recipe makes it easy to tailor it to your family’s taste.
+(This post was originally posted on September 8th, 2014, and has been updated.
+As an Amazon Affiliate, I earn commission on qualifying purchases.)How do you make sous vide egg bites?

 The water bath is key to a really creamy center.
 So the method is exactly the same as making cheesecake.
-The difference between this method and the previous method, is that the eggs, cottage cheese, cheese and seasonings are blended really well.
-Then the chiles and onions are added to the individual muffin cups.
 A game changer for me is using a silicone muffin pan.
-There’s no need to grease a tin, and the egg bites just pop right out!
-To make the water bath, place the muffin pan in a larger pan before filling it with the egg mixture.
-Pour boiling water into larger pan about half-way up
+There’s no need to grease a tin, and the egg bites just pop right out.How long do Egg Bites last?

 Ingredients